A Family of Instanton-Invariants for Four-Manifolds and Their Relation to Khovanov Homology: The Haydys--Witten equations and their specializations

-The instanton equations mentioned in the preceding section are conveniently summarized in a formulation due to Haydys \cite{Haydys2010}.
-Below we first introduce Haydys' geometric setup and the Haydys-Witten equations, which provide a covariant lift of anti-self-dual equations in four dimensions to five-manifolds $M^5$ that are equipped with a non-vanishing vector field $v$.
+The instanton equations mentioned in the preceding section are conveniently summarized in a formulation due to Haydys~\cite{Haydys2015}.
+Below we first introduce Haydys' geometric setup and the Haydys--Witten equations, which provide a covariant lift of anti-self-dual equations in four dimensions to five-manifolds $M^5$ that are equipped with a non-vanishing vector field $v$.
 Subsequently, we review the definitions and relevant properties of several closely related differential equations on lower-dimensional manifolds.
-Namely, the $\theta$-Kapustin-Witten and Vafa-Witten equations on four-manifolds, the twisted extended Bogomolny equations on three-manifolds, and Nahm's equations on one-dimensional manifolds.
-All these equations can be viewed as dimensional reductions of the Haydys-Witten equations.
-We dedicate \autoref{sec:background-dimensional-reduction} to a detailed discussion of this fact.
+Namely, the $\theta$-Kapustin--Witten and Vafa--Witten equations on four-manifolds, the twisted extended Bogomolny equations on three-manifolds, and Nahm's equations on one-dimensional manifolds.
+All these equations can be viewed as dimensional reductions of the Haydys--Witten equations.
+We dedicate Section~\ref{sec:background-dimensional-reduction} to a detailed discussion of this fact.